nk-knvlv/lxthon_santa_maria/README.md

 ---
 ## 🚀 Features

-- Adding accounts
-- Adding groups
+- Connect to a call
+- Recording a conversation
-- Mass mailing with the same interval
+- Scrum print throughout the dialog
-- Mass mailing with an intermediate interval
-- Single mailing list
-- Mailing history

 ---
 ## Stack